 To begin with, here are some general tips to keep in mind as you look for a new strap.

 1. Prioritize quality over fashion.
 The two aren’t mutually exclusive, but there are a lot of beautiful, poorly-made straps on the market.
 As fashionable as a strap may be, you should look critically at how well it was made.
 Is the material and stitching trustworthy?
 You don’t want to end up with a damaged camera because of a broken strap.

 2. Get to know your camera before you buy an expensive new strap.
 To choose the right strap, you need to know how you prefer using your camera.
 Do you usually hold it in your hand?
-Or do you always carry it on your shoulder or neck?
+Or do you always carry it around your neck?
 Knowing your preferences will make choosing a strap much easier.

 3. Keep your old straps.
 Even if your new strap is perfect 99% of the time, you’ll want backup options for that 1%.
 Most photographers have multiple straps for various situations, from a simple backyard shoot to a rugged hike up a mountain.
 If nothing else, you can use your old strap for a vintage camera you pick up for fun.